What Are the Best Destinations for Solo Female Travelers?

 Go Your Own Way to Frederiksborg Castle:

-Frederiksborg Castle is 1 hour north of Copenhagen by train, and 40 mins by car.
+Number two on my list for day trips from Copenhagen is Frederiksborg Castle!
+You can reach this castle 1 hour north of Copenhagen by train, and 40 mins by car.
 The castle is located in a town called Hillrød and is open Monday through Sunday from 11 am to 3 pm.
 The grounds of the castle are decorated with beautiful baroque gardens.
 The renaissance castle, built in the 17th century by King Christian IV, has housed the Museum of National History since 1878.

 A Single Girl Journey to Sweden